Snapshots of Food Industry News

 Foreign Buyers Keen on Indian Organic Products But Worried About Quality

-Foreign buyers, including the Chinese and Americans, showed keen interest in importing Indian organic agricultural products showcased at International Trade Fair for Organic and Millets 2018.
-However they raised some concerns on quality assessment of these products.
+Foreign buyers, including the Chinese and Americans, showed a keen interest in importing Indian organic agricultural products showcased at International Trade Fair for Organic and Millets 2018.
+However, they raised some concerns about the quality assessment of these products.
 South Korea based Organic Partner usually imports cashews, nuts, turmeric and rock honey from India.
-However, for quality assessment in South Korea each product goes through 377 tests.
+However, for quality assessment in South Korea, each product goes through 377 tests.
 However, this is not the case in India and unless Indian produce meets the Korean Specific Organic Standard, trade between both countries is not possible.
 Among the commonly exported items to South Korea and China, turmeric and cotton stand out.

 Parag Milk to Focus on FMCG Products for Next 3 Years

-Parag Milk Foods is expecting revenue growth to dip by 15 per cent per annum, in the next three years.
+Parag Milk Foods is expecting revenue growth to dip by 15 percent per annum, in the next three years.
 During this period they intend to focus on dairy FMCG products.
-The company is India’s largest private dairy with a milk processing capacity of 2 million litres per day.
-The company’s revenue grew by 17 per cent in the last three years to reach Rs.1, 730.7 crore in FY17 and is looking at a CAGR of 13-15 per cent in the next three years.
+The company is India’s largest private dairy with a milk processing capacity of 2 million liters per day.
+The company’s revenue grew by 17 percent in the last three years to reach Rs.1, 730.7 crores in FY17 and is looking at a CAGR of 13-15 percent in the next three years.

-The future growth will come mainly from traditional products like liquid milk, ghee, paneer and curd, which are expected to grow by 15 per cent.
-Modern products like UHT milk, flavoured milk, cheese and whey powder may grow by 26 per cent by 2020.
-Parag Food plans to increase operation efficiencies by leveraging in-house technological, R&D capabilities and strengthening brands.
+The future growth will come mainly from traditional products like liquid milk, ghee, paneer, and curd, which are expected to grow by 15 percent.
+Modern products like UHT milk, flavored milk, cheese and whey powder may grow by 26 percent by 2020.
+Parag Food plans to increase operational efficiencies by leveraging in-house technological, R&D capabilities and strengthening brands.
 It is looking at focusing on introducing healthy and nutritious products.
-The company has high hopes from its 100 per cent vegetarian protein product because there is an increase in number of health clubs and fitness centres.
-Also the country’s sports nutrition segment is estimated to grow to Rs.1, 500 crore.
+The company has high hopes for its 100 percent vegetarian protein product because there is an increase in a number of health clubs and fitness centers.
+Also, the country’s sports nutrition segment is estimated to grow to Rs.1, 500 crores.